regroove-solutions/fv-web-ui/docker/README.md

 ```
 ./setup_docker.sh
 ```
-You may have to give the script execute permission:
+You may have to give the script execute permission first:
 ```
 chmod +x setup_docker.sh
 ```